fde-capu/ICR/README.md

 ### But a finite sequence with and arbitrarly method is not of general interest, and they correspond to de Brujin's anyway.

-In short, this was the OIES response I have got.
-"Whatever this is", they say.

-Imagine a state of hexagram that wants to be in fixed position at all time.
+Consider a state of hexagram that wants to be in fixed position at all time.
 It expects a new line to form a new hexagram as similar as itself as possible.
 Thus, each formed ring is an expression of the relation of one with all others.
 Beauty in finit.

-So, these would be a set of de Brujin's algorithm, a class with special properties.
+So, these would be a set of de Brujin's algorithm, a class with this singular property.

-Due to the OEIS rejection, the sequences must be considered more a piece of composition than an empirical finding. _Meh_!
-They remain very sound to me!

 ### What about the method?

-Not being a mathematician myself makes it harder to describe the algorithm in a consise way.
 Largest best match wins.
 If the hexagram is repeated, step back recursively.
-Match the end to connect to the beginning.
+Match the end to connect to the beginning (to form a ring).

 ### Why?